 As you would expect, the Manhattan Transfer cocktail is from New York.
 It was invented there by Phil Ward at Death & Co. circa 2008.
 We’ve mentioned Mr. Ward a number of times, most notably in our discussion of the Last Word cocktail and the Mr. Potato Head school of mixology and a variation thereof he developed called the Final Ward.
 Death & Co., of course, is the venerable New York establishment.

 The Manhattan Transfer is a rye whiskey based drink and is really a variation on the Old Pal.
 The Old Pal, of course, is a variation on the venerable Negroni.
-The Manhattan Transfer differs from the Old Pal by substituting Ramazzotti for Campari.
+The Manhattan Transfer is yet another Negroni variation, differing from the Old Pal by substituting Ramazzotti for Campari.

 If you’re not familiar, Ramazzotti is an Italian amaro developed in 1815 by the herbalist Ausano Ramazzotti.
 It’s bittersweet, with distinct espresso, dark chocolate and spice flavors.
 Also good as an after-dinner digestif, it’s not an oddball to have around and is widely available.